rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 >
 > - the game goes one questioning and a penalty is applied to every mistake: an object is given to the farmer and returned at the end of the game; or the kid is excluded waiting until the last kid in game wins.
 After, it is possible to start again.

-In the case something like Ethernum-based technostructure would be "raised to constitutional level" (the whole information system made of it) - full stack: from the chip's opto-isolator to the electronic currency flowing - I would probably be the first to welcome NSA/BfV/AISE/etc by having a monitor account in "my company" whit this formula: "What You See Is What You Get".
+In the case something like Ethernum-based technostructure would be "raised to constitutional level" (the whole information system made of it) - full stack: from the chip's opto-isolator to the electronic currency flowing - I would probably be the first to welcome NSA/BfV/AISE/etc by having a monitor account in "my company" with this protocol: "What You See Is What You Get".
 More allowances must be discussed using the Ethernum contracting capabilities.

 That said, the only thing that don't look very clear is this: I don't give a fuck about asserting principles.
 Those were already asserted [300 years ago](https://en.wikipedia.org/wiki/Sapere_aude), before, and after.
 And in particular, about anonymity, about 20 years ago

 > "I worry about my child and the Internet all the time, even though she's too young to have logged on yet.
 Here's what I worry about.
 I worry that 10 or 15 years from now, she will come to me and say 'Daddy, where were you when they took freedom of the press away from the Internet?'" ( [Mike Godwin, Electronic Frontier Foundation](https://freenetproject.org/about.html) )

 Principles are just the civil way to solve a litigation, that brings to [reimbursements, to invert abuses](http://mfp19.github.io/2015/12/26/Profile.html#environment).
 In other words, things like this

 > "Schrems is also suing Facebook in a class action suit [...].
 Participation in the suit is presently limited to 25,000 Facebook users, although other users can still register an interest.
 Schrems is suing the Irish subsidiary of Facebook in the Vienna courts for €500 in damages per participant."